apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

 * **Support Apple Cloud Distribution Signing**

 * **Enable Mac Catalyst Support**

+    Apps built with Cordova-iOS can now target macOS using the Catalyst runtime.
+This can be enabled by checking the "macOS - Catalyst" checkbox in the Xcode project settings and then building for the macOS target in Xcode.

+    Currently, building for Catalyst from Cordova's command-line tool is not supported.

 Please report any issues you find on our [Cordova-iOS](https://github.com/apache/cordova-ios/issues) GitHub issue tracker!